circuit/node-sdk-example/README.md

 ## Beta ##
 The circuit SDK and related examples are in Beta.
 While we are in Beta, we may still make incompatible changes.

+Several changes have been made to the SDK
+* APIs return a Promise instead of using a callback
+* Support for Presence
+* Support for Likes
+* Support for Flags
+* Support for multiple users
+* Reduced dependencies, and footprint
+* Improved performance

 ## Requirements ##
 * [node 0.12.x or higher](http://nodejs.org/download/)
 * circuit module